lesovsky/pgcenter/README.md

 In case of connecting to remote Postgres there is possibility to use additional SQL functions used for retrieving `/proc` statistics from remote host.
 For more information see details [here](doc/pgcenter-config-readme.md).

 #### Install notes
 Check out [releases](https://github.com/lesovsky/pgcenter/releases) page.
-Pgcenter could be installed using package managers - RPM and DEB packages are available.
-Precompiled version also available in `.tar.gz` archive.
+Pgcenter could be installed using package managers - RPM, DEB, APK packages are available.
+Also, a precompiled version is available in `.tar.gz` archive.

 Additional information and usage examples available [here](doc/examples.md).